qgis/QGIS-Documentation/docs/user_manual/introduction/general_tools.rst

 Automatic selection
 ...................

-The other selection tools, also available from the :ref:`Attribute table
+The other selection tools, most of them available from the :ref:`Attribute table
 <sec_attribute_table>`, perform a selection based on a feature's attribute
 or its selection state (note that attribute table and map canvas show the same information, so if you select one feature in the attribute table, it will